...Important information for new borrowers...

 Funds administered by the scholarship committee are awarded on the basis of academic achievement, programs of study, or special skills demonstrated by students.
 Consideration is given to extra-curricular activities such as leadership positions, career accomplishments, or honors and awards received.
 Departmental scholarships may also be available based on a student’s chosen field of study.

-Students applying for scholarships administered by the Institute of Technology should apply to the Office of Student Financial Aid by February 15.
+Students applying for scholarships administered by Lamar Institute of Technology should apply to on our website at www.lit.edu.
 An academic transcript must be submitted with the scholarship application if a student wishes to be considered for award in the upcoming academic year.